 The organisation is currently in the process of applying for charitable status in Northern Ireland.

-You can view the most recent annual report for the organisation here.
+You can view the organisation annual report and accounts below:

 Answers to frequently asked questions by new parents and children attending NI Raspberry Jam.